LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 !rm -rf '/content/EPA_OD_2021'
 ```

-We first select the data of December 2021 and delete the unnecessary fields `Pollutant`, `SiteId`, `Status`, `SO2_AVG`.
-Then we change the data type of the sensing data to a floating point number to facilitate subsequent processing.
+Our first step was to focus on December 2021 data.
+We removed fields we didn't need: `Pollutant`, `SiteId`, `Status`, `SO2_AVG`.
+Next, we converted the data type of the sensor readings to floating-point numbers, making it easier to work with them later.

 ```python
 Dataframe = pd.read_csv("/content/EPA_OD_202112.csv", parse_dates=['PublishTime'])